pxlsspace/Pxls/README.md

 By default, CAPTCHAs are disabled, and need to be configured in the config to work.
 You will need a [CAPTCHA key and secret][captcha].
 The type must be `Invisible reCAPTCHA`.

-The `captcha.host` key needs to be one of the approved domains on the reCAPTCHA admin panel.
+The `host` key also needs to be one of the approved domains on the reCAPTCHA admin panel.
 For local testing, this will likely be `localhost` (no port).

 An example CAPTCHA section could look like this:

+    host: "example.com"

     captcha {
         key: "6LcedG4UAAAAAKA6l9BbRPvZ2vt3lTrCQwz8rfPe"
         secret: "6LcedG4UAAAAAIXZcNFhnLKvTQwG1E8BzQQt_-MR"
-        host: "example.com"
     }